Orin-Labs/www/public/memo.md

 Once we have an effective teaching system and a growing consumer tutoring business, we’ll launch into schools, giving teachers the ability to deploy a personalized, one-to-one AI teacher for every student in their classroom.

-To accomplish this, **I’m raising a $3M seed round.** I'm already backed by founders of Roboflow, Upright, and early engineers at Clever.
+I'm already backed by founders of Roboflow, Upright, and early engineers at Clever.
 If you’d like to invest or work with us, I’d love to hear from you.

 <img src="/signature.png" style="max-width: 150px;" />